-The Marriage and Family Counseling/Therapy program is an on-site 60-semester hour, 2 1⁄2-year minimum, and 6-year maximum program.
-Classes are offered at the Marion, Indianapolis North, and Online campuses.
-Onsite Marion and Indianapolis students must complete all courses onsite with the exception of Spring Admits (CNS 501O and CNS 508O) and electives.
+The Marriage and Family Counseling/Therapy program is an on-site 60-semester hour, 2.5-year minimum, and six-year maximum program.
+Classes are offered online and at the Indianapolis North Campus.
+Indianapolis students must complete all courses onsite with the exception of Winter Admits (CNS 501O and CNS 508O) and electives.
+Currently online students are only admitted in the Fall semester.

-Program Mission: The MFC/T Program is committed to training entry level professionals whose clinical skills are informed by diverse theoretical traditions, ethical integrity and sensitivity to diverse populations of individuals, couples and families.
+Program Mission: The MFC/T Program is committed to training entry-level professionals whose clinical skills are informed by diverse theoretical traditions, ethical integrity, and sensitivity to diverse populations of individuals, couples and families.